travis-ci/docs-travis-ci-com/legal/security.md

 We store these build notifications for debugging purposes, and for debugging purposes only.

-We store user oauth token to make a call to the bitbucket api.
+We store the user OAuth token to make a call to the bitbucket API.

 We store active user emails to send build notification emails.